Melissa has completed a certificate in veterinary assisting and has a bachelor's degree in biology.

 Of course, given that hamsters have an average lifespan of 18 months to a year with a maximum of three years , most hamsters are not expected to live long.
 If you have adopted your hamster at an adult age and have no information on how old it actually is, your hamster could have easily been near the completion of its natural lifespan.

 Age is not a disease, however.
 It still is a good idea, if you have the opportunity, to have a necropsy done of your pet to try to find out for sure, as old age can sometimes become a red herring.
 Please also note that if your hamster has been kept in colder conditions, that can induce your pet to hibernate and appear dead.

 A necropsy can often bring peace of mind to the pet owner if it is discovered that the cause of death was not preventable (this can also occur if your hamster was not elderly).
-Advanced age in animals can also exacerbate some undetected preexisting condition.
-Veterinary medicine is limited compared to human medicine, and there are even less options for very small "exotic" pets, so some conditions that are treatable in dogs and cats may not be feasible for hamsters.
+Advanced age in animals can also exacerbate some undetected preexisting conditions.
+Veterinary medicine is limited compared to human medicine, and there are even fewer options for very small "exotic" pets, so some conditions that are treatable in dogs and cats may not be feasible for hamsters.